Thursday, March 19, 2026

 Moses built an altar and called it The LORD is my Banner.
 He said, "For hands were lifted up to the throne of the LORD.
 The LORD will be at war against the Amalekites from generation to generation."

 The symbolism, in the hands lifted up to the throne, is an important one and is to be memorialized.
-Apparently this means that the Amalekites (like the Philistines later) will be a perpetual enemy of Israel.
+The Amalekites (like the Philistines later) will be a perpetual enemy of Israel.

 No comments: